 April 18, 2016

 Accounting is a career that offers both stability and growth.
-According to the U.S. Bureau of Labor Statistics (BLS)*, jobs in the field are projected to grow by 11 percent by 2024, significantly higher than the cross-industry average of seven percent.
-Businesses across all sectors and of all sizes need accountants, and they're in turn well-compensated: the median income for accounting jobs was $65,940 as of 2014.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in the field are projected to grow by 10% by 2026, significantly higher than the cross-industry average of 7%.

 Forensic accounting is a particularly fascinating branch of the profession.
 Its primary focus is collecting and leveraging data for litigation: "forensic" literally means "suitable for use in a court of law."
 Thus, accountants in this field are often tasked with investigating fraud in complicated financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
 Forensic accountants are also indispensable in the task of catching white collar criminals and bringing them to justice.